7 Little Etiquette Rules for Complaining on Social Media

 Don’t be afraid to unfollow or unfriend

 If there are people on your social media feeds who seem to complain non-stop—and their comments bug you—Whitmore suggests blocking or unfriending them altogether.
 “Social media is for social connections, sharing ideas, and networking,” she says.
 “It’s not a place to air your grievances or read what irritates somebody.
 My suggestion is that every six months you unfollow or unfriend anyone that doesn’t have healthy, positive, or entertaining things to contribute.”
-(And remember to always follow these 50 little etiquette rules—online and off.)
+And remember--whether you're online or off--you'll always want to follow these 50 little etiquette rules.